-Name: Die
+Name: Phone:

-Last First Middle Phone:
+Last Firs t Middle

 Address:

-Name of Your Physician: Lie Dhane
+Name of Your Physician: His Pho one:

-His Office Address: His Frione:
+His Office Add ress:

-Please list the names of at lea ast two persons whom we e might notify in case of an eme νασ Λέι

-1 s might nothly in case of an eme ergency.
-After their name, put their relationships to you:
+Please list the names of at least two persons whom we might notify in case of an emergency.
+After their name, put their relationship to you:

+1.

-Name ition Address Phone
+Name Relation Address Phone

-2
+2.

-Name Rela tion Address Phone
+Name Relation Address Phone

-In case of sudden illness or a the school to refer the abov ccident to student, and in e named student to physi n the event a relative cannot be reached by telephone, I au uthorize a representative of
+In case of sudden illness or accident to student, and in the event a relative cannot be reached by telephone, I authorize a representative of the school to refer the above named student to physician shown above.

-le, I authorize the school repres entative to take student to o a physician of his choice.
+In the event the above named physician is not available, I authorize the school representative to take student to a physician of his choice.

-Signature:
+Signature: \\\\\

-Parent or Guardian (Self if over 2 1) The same of the sa
+Parent or Guardian (Self if over 21)

-(over)

-HEALTH CERTIFICATE

-This form must be submitted by students requiring EXEMPTION from Physical Education.
-THIS CERTIFICATE MUST BE COMPLETED AND SIGNED BY A PHYSICIAN.

-This is to certify that is not physically able to participate in normal physical activities, for the fo ollowing reason: (Include statement of any known a llergies, especially as to medications.)
-Date: Signature of Physician: M.D.
-Street City State
+(OVER)

-STUDENT FINANCIAL AID INFORMATION
+GALVESTON COLLEGE STUDENT FINANCIAL AID INFORMATION